COVID-19 Coronavirus Crisis and Your Taxes

 - See the Taxes section of our website for many other tax topics.

 The American Rescue Plan expands the Child Tax Credit (CTC) for tax year 2021 and will provide advance payments starting in July 2021.
 The legislation also increases the credit to $3,000 per child under 18 (or $3,600 per child under age 6).
+Even if you don’t file taxes, you’re still eligible for monthly child payments.
+It's not too late to act.

 - There are income eligibility requirements.
 The more money you earn above an adjusted gross income of $75,000 for single tax filers, $112,500 for head-of-household filers, and $150,000 for married-filing-jointly filers, the more the credit amount phases out.